 By far the oldest villain on this list, the Red Skull is emblematic of far too many aspects of villainy to list.
 Never wavering from the Nazi ideals he has espoused since World War II was still being waged, the Red Skull is the absolute counterpoint to Captain America, Marvel's moral center, and provides just about everybody someone to hate.

-Red Skull’s biggest moment in recent memory when he instigated Captain America's turn to Hydra (thanks to a Cosmic Cube and some time travel), which culminated in the Secret Empire event in which Steve, as a Hydra dictator, conquered the United States before the 'real' Steve reappeared and saved the day.
+Red Skull’s biggest moment in recent memory came when he instigated Captain America's turn to Hydra (thanks to a Cosmic Cube and some time travel), which culminated in the Secret Empire event in which Steve, as a Hydra dictator, conquered the United States before the 'real' Steve reappeared and saved the day.

 2. Doctor Doom